-Only the CU staff member and the student may attend an Administrative Hearing unless the ADOSCL determines it would be helpful to have another University staff member present.
+Only the CU staff member and the student may attend an Administrative Hearing unless the Dean of Students determines it would be helpful to have another University staff member present.
 Witnesses may be present only while giving testimony.
 Attorneys representing the student and character witnesses are specifically prohibited from attending any portion of the hearing.